 Net income for 2008 was \$76.2 million lower than 2006.
 In addition to the impact of the global financial crisis and resultant market curtailment at the end of 2008, lower sales volumes, the strengthening Canadian dollar and higher unit manufacturing costs were partially offset by increased NBSK list prices.
 Sales volumes for NBSK market pulp decreased by 96,100 tonnes due to the impact of reduced global demand.
-Unit manufacturing costs increased by 27% due to the impact of lower production volumes and higher fibre, energy, and chemical costs.
-Fibre costs increased approximately 60% when compared to 2006 due to higher price for residual chips and implementation of higher cost whole log chipping initiatives to mitigate the impacts of sawmill downtime.
-Realized pulp price in Canadian dollar terms increased 7% as the increase in NBSK list price was partially offset by the stronger Canadian dollar and a higher percentage of spot sales into Asia, at lower than published list prices.
+Unit manufacturing costs increased by 27% due to the impact of lower production volumes, and higher fibre, energy, and chemical costs.
+Fibre costs increased approximately 60% when compared to 2006 due to higher price for residual chips and implementation of higher cost whole log chipping initiatives to mitigate the impact of sawmill downtime.
+Realized pulp prices in Canadian dollar terms increased 7% as the increase in NBSK list prices.
 Non-operating expense included in net income of the Partnership in 2008 totalled \$21.9 million, \$13.7 million higher than 2006.
-The increase in non-operating expense is primarily the result of a foreign exchange loss on translation of US dollar denominated long-term debt, reduction in the value of derivative instruments, partially offset by a foreign exchange gain on working capital and the net property damage insurance gain.
+The increase in non-operating expense was primarily the result of a foreign exchange loss on translation of US dollar denominated long-term debt, a reduction in the value of derivative instruments, partially offset by a foreign exchange gain on working capital and the net property damage insurance gain.